apache/echarts-doc/en/option/component/visual-map.md

 **About visual type**

-+ In ${rangeType}，there could be any definitions of 『visual type』（such as `color`、`symbolSize` and ect.）.
++ In ${rangeType}, there could be any definitions of 『visual type』（such as `color`、`symbolSize` and ect.）.
 These visual types can be adopted in the meanwhile.

-+The values of every visual type，all of which are expressed by the form of `Array` （they are expressed by the form of `Object`  only in [visualMap-piecewise.categories](~visualMap-piecewise.categories).
-If it was written as `number` or `string`，it would turn to `Array`.
++The values of every visual type, all of which are expressed by the form of `Array` （they are expressed by the form of `Object`  only in [visualMap-piecewise.categories](~visualMap-piecewise.categories).
+If it was written as `number` or `string`, it would turn to `Array`.

 +The content of `Array`：